The Monkees Second Season - Episode No. 43:

 “A COFFIN TOO FREQUENT”

-A sinister scientist, his goony cousin and his kooky aunt use The
+A sinister, swindling scientist, his goony cousin and his kooky rich aunt

 Technical & Telecast Info: